-The School District of Marathon hereby acknowledges this section to serve as our required notification the parents/ guardians of each child in our district who have a disability and are enrolled in our school district of the new Special Needs Scholarship Program (private school voucher program), which begins in the 2016-17 school year and the program is available to students with an individualized education program (IEP) who meet specified conditions outlined in state law.
+The School District of Marathon City hereby acknowledges this section to serve as our required notification the parents/ guardians of each child in our district who have a disability and are enrolled in our school district of the new Special Needs Scholarship Program (private school voucher program), which began in the 2016-17 school year and the program is available to students with an individualized education program (IEP) who meet specified conditions outlined in state law.
 Further details of this program will be forthcoming from the Department of Public Instruction.

-The Marathon City School District is an equal opportunity employer.
-It is the policy of the Marathon City School District that personnel hiring and administration in the district shall be conducted so not to discriminate against applicant or employee on the basis of age, sex, race, handicap, national origin, religion, creed, color, disability, martial status, ancestry, sexual orientation, arrest record, conviction record, citizenship, political affiliation (teachers only), membership in the national guard, state defense force or any other reserve component of the military forces of the United States or Wisconsin, use or nonuse of lawful products off the employer's premises during nonworking hours or other reason prohibited by state or federal law.
+The School District of Marathon City is an equal opportunity employer.
+It is the policy of the School District of Marathon City that personnel hiring and administration in the district shall be conducted so not to discriminate against applicant or employee on the basis of age, sex, race, handicap, national origin, religion, creed, color, disability, marital status, ancestry, sexual orientation, arrest record, conviction record, citizenship, political affiliation (teachers only), membership in the national guard, state defense force or any other reserve component of the military forces of the United States or Wisconsin, use or nonuse of lawful products off the employer's premises during nonworking hours or other reason prohibited by state or federal law.
 Reasonable accommodations shall be made for qualified individuals with a disability or handicap, unless such accommodations would impose an undue hardship to the district.